 AI and Social Media

-In the second half of 2023, impersonation attacks as a whole grew to represent the number one threat-type on social media, according to Fortra’s Social Media Protection solutions.
+In the second half of 2023, impersonation attacks as a whole grew to represent the number one threat-type on social media.
 These threats manifest as fraudulent stores or brand pages, with the majority of the volume materializing as fake executive profiles (see graph above).
 Fake accounts are easily created via AI, with tools capable of generating the entire lifecycle of a scam.

 AI is adding another layer of risk.
 While advanced AI isn’t always financially feasible for scammers to deploy end-to-end, widely available tools make it easy to automate activity at scale.
 This leaves bad actors free to focus on creating accounts and conducting one-to-one interactions, amplifying the reach and credibility of their campaigns.